SamEBaker/PetDaDuck2.0/README.md

 Changes:
+- **NEW** GAMBLING!!
+Spend points to change your points per click!
+The more points you spend the higher the possible points per click you can get!
+Let it ride!
 - **NEW** settings menu to change your background and adjust the ~~totally copyrighted~~ music to enhance your gameplay experience!
 - **NEW** Duck Upgrade Shop!
 Increase the amount of points gained each click and gain a cool duck!
   - Currently *8* ducks available through play!